jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 A company learns that a user's API key has been exposed in a public code repository.<br/> The user has access to sensitive dat a.
 What is the FIRST step the company should take to ensure the security of its data?

 -> Deactivate the user's API key in AWS Identity and Access Management (IAM)

+### NO.215 (헷갈림)
+The AWS IAM best practice for granting least privilege is to.

+-> apply an IAM policy to an IAN1 group and limit the size of the group.